 - October 2014, Maryland: $50,000 Settlement.
 Plaintiff, a 33-year-old teacher and coach, was broadsided in an intersection in Baltimore City when Defendant ran a red light.
 Plaintiff suffered a herniated disc and underwent a course of physical therapy as well as facet injections which offered little relief.
 Plaintiff resigned from his coaching position as he was unable to perform his duties due to the paint.
 Plaintiff filed suit against the Defendant driver, an Allstate insured.
-The defense contended that Plaintiff’s pain was due to degenerative disc disease.
+The defense contended that Plaintiff’s pain was due to cervical degenerative disc disease.
 The case settled for the policy limits of $50,000 the day before trial.
 Miller & Zois handled this case.

 - May 2014: $11,900 Verdict.
 Plaintiff was stopped at a red light when he was rear-ended by the State Farm insured Defendant.
 Plaintiff claimed a cervical disc herniation for which future surgery was a possibility, and missed more than eight months of work.
 He filed suit seeking past and future medicals, lost wages, and damages for pain and suffering.
-The Defendant denied liability and contended that even if she had caused the accident, she merely tapped the rear of Plaintiff’s vehicle and could not have caused the serious injuries.
-Defendant further argued that Plaintiff had significant spondylosis which was more than likely causing the ongoing complaints and need for surgery.
+Defendant denied liability and contended that even if she had caused the accident, she merely tapped the rear of Plaintiff’s vehicle and could not have caused the serious injuries.
+Her defense lawyer further argued that Plaintiff had significant spondylosis which was more than likely causing the ongoing complaints and need for surgery.
 While a Howard County jury found for Plaintiff on the issue of liability, they clearly believed that Plaintiff had a pre-existing condition causing Plaintiff’s medical complaints.
 Plaintiff was awarded $11,900.
 The problem here is a preexisting injury and a very conservative county for personal injury awards.

 - May 2014, 2013: $291,000 Verdict.
-Plaintiff hits our client in rear-ended in Frederick County, Maryland on a busy highway.
-State Farm does what we referenced above: they hear degenerative disc disease and they stuck their chest out, offering a measly $8,200.
-The jury heard the whole story, not just the preexisting injury story and sent a message to State Farm (that they certainly forgot 20 minutes later).
+Plaintiff rear-ended our client in Frederick County, Maryland on a busy highway.
+State Farm does what we referenced above: they hear lumbar degenerative disc disease and they stuck their chest out, offering a measly $8,200.
+The jury heard the whole story, not just the preexisting injury story, and sent a message to State Farm.
 Miller & Zois handled this case.